Jamboree

 Detroit Dirtbox - Love For A Nutter - Your Time Is Up - Mean Mean Woman - Diablo - Stay With Me - Sweet Georgia Brown - Lunatics (Are Raving) - Busted - Mindkill - (To The Devil)A Son - Oh 898 - Candyman - He's Waitin' - Sad N' Lonely - Suspended - Chop-Chop, Slash Slash - Honey Child - Hey Chuck - Detroit Bloodbox

 Previously issued in 1993 but out of print since then, Anagram had the good idea to reissue this 20 songs album in their Psychobilly serie.
-Produced by Sharks frontman Alan Wilson who also plays most of the guitar parts, with former bassist Gary Day back to the line-up, this is one of the 3 best album the Frantic Flinstones ever made and probably the richest in styles approached.
+Produced by Sharks frontman Alan Wilson who also plays most of the guitar parts, with former bassist Gary Day back in the line-up, this is one of the 3 best album the Frantic Flinstones ever made and probably the richest in styles approached.
 Wilson is one hell of a guitar player and songwriter and his team with Chuck Harvey is just perfect.
 From “Diablo” with its surprising jazzy solo in the middle, to the country tune “To the Devil A Son”, and even a waltz (“Sad’n’Lonely”) they apparently have fun to work together and explore various kind of music.
 Some guests are present too.
 Detroit Donny plays harmonica on “Detroit Dirt Box” a bluesy instrumental.and on Roy Orbison’s “Candyman”, Sonny West, who had an album on Nervous, plays some guitars (the fore mentioned solo on Diablo and the slide guitar on the rockin’ blues “Stay With Me”) and sings The Sonics’ “He’s Waitin’”.
 Alan Wilson sings “Mindkill” he co-wrote with Hodges.
 This one can be seen as the first song from the resurrected Sharks for this is during this recording that Gaz Day convinced him to reform the band.
 Psychobilly is present, of course, with”Your Time Is Up” which is not far from “What The Hell” on their debut album, “Sweet Georgia Brown” (not the jazz standard) and the great “Love For A Nutter”, although I do prefer the demo version issued on “Rock It Boy”.
 Add a bit of rockabilly (“Honey Child” and “Mean Mean Woman”) and if you still wonder why are the Frantic Flinstones so great, just ask yourself who could better than them sing a song about a psycho killer like a sixties pop ballad?

 The Radioactive Kid